-- This video by the Young Turks, which shows brief clips from a heavily-criticized commercial as part of a conversation on why it offended viewers.
+- This video by the Young Turks, which shows short clips from a heavily criticized commercial as part of a conversation on why it offended viewers.

-- Secular Talk’s video, which criticizes Mike Huckabee for endorsing an unproven treatment for diabetes.
+- This video by Secular Talk, which criticizes a political figure for endorsing an unproven treatment for diabetes.

-- Buffy vs Edward: Twilight Remixed -- [original version], a remix comparing the ways women are portrayed in two vampire-related works targeted at teenagers.
+- Buffy vs Edward: Twilight Remixed -- [original version], a remix video that compares the ways women are portrayed in two vampire-related works targeted at teens.

-- "No Offense", uploaded by the National Organization for Marriage, which used a rant by Perez Hilton as an example of rude behavior from proponents of same-sex marriage.
+- "No Offense", a video uploaded by the National Organization for Marriage, which uses a clip of a celebrity as an example of rude behavior.

-If you’d like to learn more about fair use, there are lots of resources available online.
+If you’d like to learn more about fair use, there are many resources available online.
 The following sites are for educational purposes only and are not endorsed by YouTube:

 - The Center for Media and Social Impact’s “Code of Best Practices in Fair Use for Online Video”

 - The Digital Media Law Project's detailed explanation of the Four Factors

 - US Copyright Office’s fair use index